Tuva Halse: Career

 The violin sound of Tuva Halse bears a strong classical music imprint, and is described by Tor Hammerø as having a light, bright, and highly transparent tone.
 Her improvisations are often described as lyrical and focus a lot of energy.
 Torkjell Hovland writes that she "creates spaces in the music" and "is concerned with the energy in pauses between the notes as much as the notes themselves".
 Halse is a multifarious artist who now pursues a career as an improviser, composer, arranger, band leader, and soloist; she has been invited or selected to participate in a large number of groups in the fields of jazz, folk, pop, rap and contemporary music.
 She is also active as a studio musician and in high school student training.

 Tuva Halse develops her own projects, including the praised Bento Box Trio (Boxed, Somehow I Lost My Way), Tuva Halse Quintet (Two), and tuvahalseband (nemesis/cruel).
 Simultaneously, she contributes to many others on the Norwegian scene, including the Miriam Kibakaya Concept, Leon Røsten, the group of laureates Melting Pot, the Alex Ventling's Wavemakers, and OJKOS.
 She occasionally plays solo concerts and duets (with Mathias Eick, Tord Gustavsen, Peter Knudsen, Arne Torvik) and Morten Georg Gismervik.

-In 2024 she toured with the quartet of Sverre Gjørvad and Ensemble Noor, and participates to the Trondheim Jazz Orchestra in a tour for a joint composition with the I LIKE TO SLEEP trio.
-The creation of the Reconnection suite for the OJKOS jazz ensemble at the National Jazz Scene in November 2024 firmly establishes Tuva Halse as a leading jazz composer and arranger for large ensembles.
+In 2024 she toured with the quartet of Sverre Gjørvad and Ensemble Noor, and participated to the Trondheim Jazz Orchestra in a tour for a joint composition with the I LIKE TO SLEEP trio.
+The creation of the Reconnection suite for the OJKOS jazz ensemble at the Nasjonal jazzscene in November 2024 firmly established Tuva Halse as a leading jazz composer and arranger for large ensembles.
 In 2025, with Miriam Venås (vocals) she opened the Molde Jazz Festival, traditionally conceived as a jazz service at Molde Cathedral.
 A guest at the concert by renowned Norwegian singer Thomas Dybdahl at this festival, her performance was seen as its highlight.
 The premiere of Air Music, a commission from the Kongsberg Jazzfestival created with her quintet featuring guest jazz saxophonist and classical singer Håkon Kornstad, was a noted tribute to Baroque composers.
 The improvised duet between Tuva Halse and Joshua Redman during the Trondheim Jazz Orchestra concert under the direction of Eirik Hegdal in Oslo unanimously impressed critics, who saw it as a moment to go down in history.
+The same year she went on release tours as a member of Trond Kallevåg's group (Minnesota, one of the All About Jazz's 2025 highlights), Alex Ventling's Wavemakers (Wavemakers), and Fred Warnby's group I LOST MY LASER!
+(Laserism, where she plays electric violin).
+As part of OJKOS, she was invited by L'Autre Collectif to tour France with these two orchestras in September 2025.

+The second album of the Tuva Halse Quintet, Reconnection, was featured in The Best Jazz on Bandcamp (January 2026) and the Europe Jazz Media Chart (February 2026).